amonapp/amon-plugins-legacy/README.md

 How to Install a plugin on your server
 ---------------------------------

-You will find detailed instructions about how to install a plugin in the <a href="https://github.com/amonapp/amon-plugins">github repository</a> folder for this plugin.
+You will find detailed instructions about how to install a plugin in the corresponding folder for this plugin.

 How to create your own Amon plugin